 5. Prusa i3 MK3S+ – Best 3D Printer For Cookie Cutters Under $1,000

-- Available as a kit for $250 less than the pre-assembled price
+Available as a kit for $250 less than the pre-assembled price

 An elite FDM 3D printer, the i3 MK3S+ has been turning industry heads picking up so many awards it was like the machine printed them itself.

 There is a generous build volume of 250 x 210 x 210mm so it will make light work of printing cookie cutters.
 It can also speed things up a bit, printing taller objects such as a 3D printed vase in one go.
 Prusa’s in-house technicians have tweaked and improved this 3D printer over the years, so it is hardly surprising that the 50-micron resolution of the latest model makes flawless prints.